-Finding moments like this isn’t easy, but it will help you find potential in simple interactions.
+Finding such moments isn’t easy, but it will help you find potential in simple interactions.

-23. Find Patterns and Similar Colours in Simplicity
+8. Find Patterns and Similar Colors in Simplicity

 Some of the best animal photos are simple and pleasing to the eye.

-Most animals have some kind of beautiful pattern that deserves to be photographed in the best light.
+Most animals have beautiful patterns that deserve to be photographed in the best light.

 Find these patterns, colors, and lines to take breathtaking images.

-22. Take Photos of Animals with Their Favourite Things
+9. Take Photos of Animals with Their Favorite Things

 Every animal has something it loves, be it a specific food or a toy.
-Documenting this is an easy way to make your animal portraits more personal and interesting to look at.
+Documenting this is an easy way to make your animal portraits more personal and interesting.